Summer Lynne Seasons: Career

 Drag performer Summer Lynne Seasons has been part of the cast at Darcelle XV Showplace.
 She has also performed with Darcelle XV and Company outside Portland, such as in The Dalles in 2022.
 In 2020, during the COVID-19 pandemic, she, fellow cast member Bolivia Carmichaels, and other performers offered socially distanced drag performances as part of a fundraiser for the nonprofit organization Our House Portland.
 In 2023, Summer Lynne Seasons performed in Drag-a-thon, which set a Guinness World Record for the longest drag stage show.
 She and Bolivia Carmichaels were co-hosts during KOIN's coverage of Portland's annual pride parade in 2024.

 In 2023, Blackwell competed on the reality competition show Buddy Games, as part of Team Pride.
 The team was eliminated on the finale.

-Outside of drag, Blackwell manages Esther's Pantry & Tod's Corner for the Cascade AIDS Project.
+Outside of drag, Blackwell manages Esther's Pantry & Tod's Corner for CAP Northwest (formerly Cascade AIDS Project).
 In 2022, Blackwell was among seven recipients in the Pacific Northwest of the Marie Lamfrom Foundation's annual Grit Award, which recognizes "community members and non-profit leaders who demonstrate grit through their work and service".